Franklin Castle: Recent history

 There have been a series of owners in the past thirty years.
 The castle was empty from 1994 until in 1999, Michelle Heimburger bought the castle and carriage house for $350,000 using part of her Yahoo! stock windfall as one of the company's early employees.
 A native Clevelander, Heimburger was fascinated with the home and purchased it with intentions of restoring the building to its former glory.
-Unfortunately, that same year, a fire badly damaged the castle.
-Though extensive repairs were done, the house restoration could not be completed.
+That same year, a fire badly damaged the castle.
+Though extensive repairs were carried out, the house restoration could not be completed.

 In 2004 there were rumors that Franklin Castle was going to be completely renovated and turned into the Franklin Castle Club.
-As of 2006, the entire club was proven to be a complete sham, no repairs had ever been made, and the pictures on the website were all either close-up shots of individual architecture, or pictures stolen from other websites.
-No work had ever been done, no memberships had ever been sold, and there was also evidence that the Castle had been used to shoot pornography.
-Around this time, though, the exterior stone of the building was cleaned and the parapet, on the left side of the facade, was rebuilt according to the 18th-century design.
+Around this time, though, the exterior stone of the building was cleaned and the parapet, on the left side of the facade, was rebuilt according to the 19th-century design.

 The property was damaged again in March 2011 when the carriage house was damaged in a fire.

 It was announced in July 2011 that the Franklin Castle had been rezoned to allow it to become a three-family dwelling, and that a sale was pending.

 European tapestry artist Chiara Dona Dalle purchased Franklin Castle in 2011 for $260,000.
 The Cleveland Building & Housing Department issued a permit for residential exterior alterations in February 2012.
-Local news sources have reported that the buyer intends to convert the building into three family homes and dwelling in two of the spaces.
+Local news sources reported that the buyer intended to convert the building into three family homes and dwelling in two of the spaces.

-Following several years of historic renovations, the owners announced single-night accommodations were available for guests on December 24, 2022.
+Following several years of renovations, the owners announced single-night accommodations were available for guests on December 24, 2022.

-In popular culture
+Trivia

 On March 18, 2016, the reality TV series Paranormal Lockdown featured the Franklin Castle in the third episode of its first season.

-On March 5, 2020, Franklin Castle was featured on the fifth episode of Season 19 of Ghost Adventures which aired on the Travel Channel.
+On March 5, 2020, Franklin Castle was featured on the second episode of Season 23 of Ghost Adventures which aired on the Travel Channel.

 On November 19, 2020, Franklin Castle was featured on episode four Season 2 of The Holzer Files which aired on the Travel Channel.